dbohdan/jsonwatch/README.md

 `jsonwatch` is a command line utility with which you can track changes in JSON data delivered by a shell command or a web (HTTP/HTTPS) API. `jsonwatch` requests data from the designated source repeatedly at a set interval and displays the differences when the data changes.
 It is similar but not isomorphic in its behavior to how [watch(1)](https://manpages.debian.org/stable/procps/watch.1.en.html) with the `-d` switch works for plain-text data.

-It has been tested on Debian 10 and Ubuntu 18.04.
+It has been tested on Debian 10, Ubuntu 18.04, and Windows 7.

 The two previous versions of `jsonwatch` are preserved in the branch [`python`](https://github.com/dbohdan/jsonwatch/tree/python) and [`haskell`](https://github.com/dbohdan/jsonwatch/tree/haskell).